jedwards1211/breakout/FisherRidgeForever/README.txt

 To immediately select and fly to all surveys starting with the designation ALP, type "ALP" into the "Filter:" field in the survey table or mini survey table (which is in the drawer on the left side of the window) and press enter.

+When the "Alphabetic Designation" filter type is selected in the dropdown in the settings drawer, you can enter detailed compound searches like the following:
+  MNE6+, AA30-50, AJ58

+Assuming your survey names are in <letters/symbols><digits> format, it should be obvious which stations that will match.
+If your surveys are different let me know and I'll try to design a filter type for your survey naming conventions.

+Any shot for which the filter matches the names of the from and to stations will be included in the filter results.

+The "Regular Expression" filter type is provided primarily for programmers who are familiar with regular expressions.
+Is uses Java regular expressions on the survey names.
+If you have questions about it, please don't ask me until you've read Java's documentation
+here: <http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html>.
+I don't want to spend time supporting advanced features.